-Paris, France – Bratislava will be this year’s city of honour at Livre Paris 2019, Paris’ prestigious book fair, which will be held over the weekend in the French capital.
+Paris, France – Bratislava will be this year’s city of honour at Livre Paris 2019, the prestigious Paris bookfair, which will be held over the weekend in the French capital.
 Kafkadesk has been invited.

 “This is a chance to present Slovak literature and show off our culture, our capital and our country from multiple points of view.
 Livre Paris provides a tremendous opportunity to introduce the French public to our publishers, authors and literature.
 At the same time, the French book market can present itself to the most distinguished figures of Slovakia’s book world,” said Miroslava Vallová, director of the Bratislava-based Centre for Information on Literature.

-For Christophe Léonzi, French ambassador to Slovakia, questioned by The Slovak Spectator, “this gesture expresses France’s recognition of high quality but so-far little-known literature that draws inspiration from the rich history of central Europe and Slovakia.”
+For Christophe Léonzi, French ambassador to Slovakia, questioned by The Slovak Spectator about the choice of Bratislava as the city of honour of the 2019 Paris Bookfair, “this gesture expresses France’s recognition of high quality but so-far little-known literature that draws inspiration from the rich history of central Europe and Slovakia.”